Menu

 What Documents are Needed for Bereavement Flights?

-• Also provide the name and phone number of the funeral home, hospital or attending physician.
+• Also, provide the name and phone number of the funeral home, hospital or attending physician.

-• And, after booking under the bereavement fares for flights, you need official proof of death to submit, like a copy of the death certificate, funeral director's statement or official registration of death.
+• And, after booking under the bereavement fares for flights, you need official proof of death to submit, like a copy of the death certificate, a funeral director's statement or the official registration of death.

-• If you want to process the discount or verify the waiver, ticket or booking reference can also be needed.
+• If you want to process the discount or verify the waiver, the ticket or booking reference can also be needed.

 What airlines offer bereavement fares?

-How to Book Such a bereavement Flights?
+How to Book Such a Bereavement Flight?

 • Once you are sure that the bereavement fare is a better option, book the flight and make the payment immediately.